ravitester2021/Accuweather/README.md

 git clone https://github.com/ravitester2021/accuweather.git
 ```

-## Prerequisite
+## Usage
-1. Download chrome driver and Firefox driver and copy to "C:\\Users\\your username \\Downloads\" location
+1. Chrome driver and Firefox driver supported for windows OS.
+2. Safari driver supported for Mac OS.
-2. This code works with windows.
+3. This code works with windows and mac OS.
+4. Based on need, you can add your favourite browser using WebDriverManager in base class.

 ## Run the code